Sideko-Inc/sideko-rs/SDK_EXAMPLES.md

 ```

-###
+### Upload Assets
-Add a assets like logos or other media to an organization
+Add a media asset like logos or other media to an organization

 **API Endpoint**: `POST /organization/asset`